 When policy proposals are published for comment, it is usually for a period of 60 or 90 days.
 IIROC invites feedback from investment dealers and other market participants, industry stakeholders, investor advocates and members of the public.

 Once approval is received from the Canadian Securities Administrators, the final step in the process is the publication of an IIROC Rules Notice (along with separate interpretative guidance where appropriate) to announce the implementation of the approved rules.
 Guidance Notices may also be published for comment.
+Market Regulation Policy staff are responsible for assessing a request for an exemption from a Universal Market Integrity Rule.
+IIROC records all calls to and from Market Regulation Policy team telephone lines.

 In the interest of transparency, proposed policies and rules are published for comment and also posted on the IIROC website. close